DANS-KNAW/easy-module-archetype/src/main/resources/archetype-resources/README.md

 INSTALLATION AND CONFIGURATION
 ------------------------------
-Currently this project is build as an RPM package for RHEL7/CentOS7 and later.
+Currently this project is built as an RPM package for RHEL7/CentOS7 and later.
 The RPM will install the binaries to `/opt/dans.knaw.nl/${artifactId}`, the configuration files to `/etc/opt/dans.knaw.nl/${artifactId}`.

 To install the module on systems that do not support RPM you can copy and unarchive the tarball to the target host.